-On the other hand, I was a bit disappointed with Bergen City Museum (that included Bryggens Museum, Håkon’s Hall, Rosenkrantz Tower).
+On the other hand, I was a bit disappointed with Bergen City Museum (which included Bryggens Museum, Håkon’s Hall, and Rosenkrantz Tower).
 The way they presented the information there, and the overall quality of the displays, was pushing me to rush through them as if I wanted to claim my time back.

 Instead, I spent quite some time reading the engaging explanations in the Leprosy Museum (former St George’s Hospital).

-Bergen Maritime Museum is also lovely, if you are into ships, big or small.
+Bergen Maritime Museum is also lovely if you are into ships, big or small.

 For art lovers, the collections of your interest are conveniently centered around the Lungegårdensvann Lake.